Introduction to ISRM and Slide Rules

 DONATIONS (GIFTS) OF SLIDE RULES

-If you wish to give your slide rule or your parents or relative's slide rule a bit of immortality and especially to honor the work that was done in life, donations of slide rules (and related calculators) are readily accepted and will be well cared for and preserved for posterity.
+If you wish to give your slide rule or your parents or relative's slide rule a bit of immortality and especially to honor the work that was done in life, donations of slide rules (and related calculators) are eadily accepted.
+However, damaged or very common slide rules may not be able to replace those in the galleries.
 Please include a brief bio/profile of the owner for the display.
 A small portrait may be included.
 Along with being displayed in the ISRM galleries, every attempt will be made to install gifted specimens into a permanant display and in some cases re-gifted to another institution that may be looking for similar articles.
 Donors are given credit with the artifact and are also listed in the 'Friends of the Museum' page.
-See the Example below on how it may be presented.
 It may take a few months before your donation shows up in the galleries, so please be patient.
+We also accept collections from slide rule enthusiests, wishing to downsize their homes, in order to preserve their artifacts.

 Please contact: